tislam35/322-Software-Engineering-Project/README.md

 # TeamMe

+<b>For applcation walkthrough, go to TeamMe Application Walkthrough section of this readme.</b>

 ## Overview

 TeamMe is a model software system that faniliates active teaming of people with similar interest and skill-set to forge groups for a certain do-good project.
 For more details, please see the Software Requirements Specification and the Design Report below.